AibaAmine/my-accountant/API_DOCUMENTATION.md

 ## Overview

-This documentation covers all APIs for the My Accountant platform, including authentication, user management, services, bookings, and learning features.
-The platform uses JWT (JSON Web Tokens) for authentication and supports email-based registration with OTP verification, social login (Google/Facebook), password reset, user profile management, service marketplace, booking system, and educational content.
+This documentation covers all APIs for the My Accountant platform, including authentication, user management, services, and bookings.
+The platform uses JWT (JSON Web Tokens) for authentication and supports email-based registration with OTP verification, social login (Google/Facebook), password reset, user profile management, service marketplace, and booking system.

 ## Base URL